Fall Opening Information

 Housing assignment information (for incoming new and transfer students only)

-If you are an incoming new or transfer student, you will receive a message to your Cornell e-mail with your housing information (including building and room number, campus mailing address, roommate's name and e-mail address and other important information).
-UPDATE: We have begun sending assignments.
-Check your Cornell e-mail for information.
+You will receive a message to your Cornell e-mail with your housing information (including building and room number, campus mailing address, roommate's name and e-mail address and other important information).
+We sent the majority of those assignment letters on July 18; if you have not yet received yours, please contact us.

 Also, if you have not already done so, you should complete your housing preference form.
-You can update your preferences as often as you would like (through Sunday, June 16).
+You can update your preferences as often as you would like (through Sunday, July 6).
 To update your form, simply log back in and make your desired changes.
-If you are interested in a connect floor (community service, leadership or career exploration), please be sure to complete the connect floor application.
+If you are interested in the community service connect floor, please be sure to complete the connect floor application.

 Dates and times for opening